 Ohio Down Syndrome Awareness License Plate

 We are pleased to announce that Ohio Down Syndrome Awareness license plates are available for purchase through any Ohio BMV beginning on April 6, 2017!
-For every license plate sold, $25 goes back to support advocacy and awareness efforts of the six Down syndrome associations in Ohio.
+For every license plate sold, $25 goes back to support advocacy and awareness efforts of the Down Syndrome Associations in Ohio.

 We are very thankful for the support of State Senator Joe Uecker, who introduced Senate Bill 359 and lead to the eventual passage of House Bill 455.
 House Bill 455 was signed into law by Governor Kasich on January 4, 2017.

 Thanks to advocacy leadership at the federal level, as well as statewide collaboration within Ohio, ABLE to Work Act along with the ABLE Financial Planning Act, which allows ABLE beneficiaries to roll over their regular 529 savings accounts to 529A (ABLE) accounts, passed through the U.S. Congress and was signed into law by President Trump on December 20, 2017.

 These bills, respectively, were known as the ABLE to Work Act (S. 818/H.R.
 1896)and the ABLE Financial Planning Act (S. 816/ H.R.
 1897), and both bills garnered bipartisan support from members of Congress who were willing to listen and ready to act on improving the rights of individuals with Down syndrome and other disabilities.

 For more information on ABLE to Work, please click the following link: ABLE to Work Q&A.

 Organ Transplant Waitlist Anti-Discrimination– House Bill 332